 Especially if it is raining!

-There is a lot of wildlife around Rio Dulce so always make sure to follow the rules.
+There is a lot of wildlife around Rio Dulce Guatemala so always make sure to follow the rules.
 Some places will have warnings of areas you cannot trespass unless you want to have an encounter with a caiman.
+This will give you an adventurous Rio travel vibe.

-When you are going out to explore, make sure to take some cash with you in case the internet signal is not good for the POS to use a credit card, but don’t exaggerate.
-I wouldn’t recommend walking around with big amounts of money in your pockets.
+When you are going out to explore Rio Dulce Guatemala, make sure to take some cash with you in case the internet signal is not good for the POS to use a credit card, but don’t exaggerate.
+I wouldn’t recommend walking around Rio Dulce with big amounts of money in your pockets.

 If you are in the Rio Dulce town, I would not recommend walking around flashing expensive things and avoid walking in the town after dark.

-Something I can’t leave out is BE AWARE OF SCORPIONS!
-I had a terrible experience with a scorpion sting in Lake Atitlan, and you can also find scorpions in Rio Dulce so, every time you are tucking into bed, put on a pair of shoes, or taking clothes out of your suitcase, take a few seconds to shake everything and make sure there are no scorpions having a nap.
+Something I can’t leave out when you’re in Rio Dulce Guatemala is BE AWARE OF SCORPIONS!
+I had a terrible experience with a scorpion sting in Lake Atitlan, and you can also find scorpions in Rio Dulce.
+So, every time you are tucking into bed, put on a pair of shoes, or taking clothes out of your suitcase, take a few seconds to shake everything and make sure there are no scorpions having a nap with you in

 I wish I could tell you that you can have a nice vacation here all year round, but it is tricky.
 Why?
 Because in Guatemala, there are only two seasons, rainy and dry.
 If you visit Rio Dulce during the dry season from April to October, it will be VERY hot but you will get the best experience since you will be able to go out and explore.
 If you visit during the rainy season, of course, you have to be precautious and check the weather before to make sure there is not a rainstorm that will not allow you to get out of your hotel.